 Tarn Hows is a picturesque tarn set amongst an area of attractive woodland situated between Coniston and Ambleside.
 It is an easy walk to complete and offers a good taste of Lakeland.

-First of all this is a beautiful spot; however if you have not a member of your party under the age of 5, over the age of 70 or with one leg it can be difficult to justify a visit!
+First of all this is a beautiful spot.
+Having said that if you have not a member of your party under the age of 5, over the age of 70 or with one leg it can be difficult to justify a visit!
 The walk is just so easy.
-This is National Trust land and therefore the parking is expensive but to be fair they do an excellent job in maintaining the paths and providing information on the local area.
-There is always a National Trust warden on site (to sell you membership) so they know that this is a flagship venue for them.
+Although the parking is expensive the National Trust do an excellent job in maintaining the paths and providing information on the local area.
+A National Trust warden is always on site (to sell you membership) as they know that this is a flagship venue for them.

-Beatrix Potter was the land owner who sold the Tarn to the National Trust and she certainly knew a picturesque site.
-It is a perfect slice of country, rightly described as ‘a beauty spot’ by Visit Cumbria, with wonderful views of the Langdale Pikes, set amidst woodland ad containing a nice variety of birdlife and small mammals.
-It is in fact an amalgamation of 3 separate tarns, rather without inspiration known as High Tarn, Low Tarn and Middle Tarn, which were joined in the 19th century by the damning of the exit stream and the beauty spot was created.
+Beatrix Potter was the land owner who sold the Tarn to the National Trust.
+She certainly knew a picturesque site.
+It is a perfect slice of country, rightly described as ‘a beauty spot’ by many.
+There are wonderful views of the Langdale Pikes, set amidst woodland and containing a nice variety of bird life and small mammals.
+It is in fact an amalgamation of three separate tarns.
+They were imaginatively known as known as High Tarn, Low Tarn and Middle Tarn.
+They were joined in the 19th century by the damning of the exit stream and the beauty spot was created.

 Take the high road to the east of the Tarn for the perfect photo (in the morning).